Company Formation in Dubai

 When it comes to UAE Company Registration, the most important of all is certainly general partnership.
 This form of company incorporation is only available to the UAE nationals.
 The general partnership can be formed by 2 or more partners and they are solely responsible for the profit and loss of the firm, its general performance as well as for the management of the debts.

 Public Shareholding Company is one of the most frequently chosen options for company Formation in Dubai since it allows for maximum number of shareholders or participants.
 It is necessary that a public shareholding company includes a minimum of 10 founders.
 Only in cases where there some UAE government entity or person is present, the number of founders can be less than ten.

-A Limited partnership company in UAE is also referred to as the Partnership in Commendams.
+A Limited partnership company in UAE is also came under Mainland Company Formation.
 Such a form of company incorporation in UAE is mainly comprised of two different types of partners, namely general partnerships and limited partnerships.